Secant sheaves and Weil classes on abelian varieties: The Semi-regularity Theorem

 \begin{thm}\cite[Th.
 1.5]{buchweitz-flenner} Let $E$ be a semi-regular coherent sheaf over $Y_0$, such that $ch(E)$ remains of Hodge type over $B$.
 Then $E$ extends to a coherent sheaf over $\pi^{-1}(U)$ for some open analytic neighborhood $U$ of $0$ in $B$. \end{thm}

-Assume instead that the base $B$ is a smooth and connected analytic space.
-The theorem then implies that each class $ch_p(E)$ is algebraic over the whole of $B$, since the locus where it is algebraic is a countable union of Zariski closed analytic subsets \cite[Sec.
+Assume instead that the base $B$ is a smooth and connected analytic space and the fibers of $\pi$ are projective.
+The theorem then implies that each class $ch_p(E)$ remains algebraic over the whole of $B$, since the locus where it is algebraic is a countable union of Zariski closed analytic subsets \cite[Sec.
 4.2]{voisin}, and it contains the non-empty open subset $U$ over which $E$ deforms.

 Assume that the rank $r$ of $E$ does not vanish.
 The condition that $ch(E)$ remains of Hodge type over $B$ is equivalent to the conjunction of two independent conditions: \begin{enumerate} \item The class $c_1(E)$ remains of Hodge type over $B$. \item The class $\kappa(E):=ch(E)\exp(-c_1(E)/r)$ remains of Hodge type over $B$. \end{enumerate} Assume that (\ref{cond-kappa}) holds but (\ref{cond-c-1}) fails.
 If $c_1(E)/r$ is integral, then there exists a line bundle $L$ over $Y_0$ with $c_1(L)=c_1(E)/r$ and $ch(E\otimes L^{-1})=\kappa(E)$ remains of Hodge type over $B$.
 The tensor product of a semi-regular sheaf with a line-bundle is semi-regular and so Theorem \ref{thm-semiregularity} applies to $E\otimes L^{-1}$ to conclude that $\kappa(E)$ remains algebraic in every fiber of $\pi$.